Degenerative Disc Disease – Normal Aging Or Disease Condition?

 Dealing With Degenerative Disc Disease

 There has been a common belief among many health care providers that degenerative disc disease is just a part of normal aging and not relevant to any pain or disability that a patient is experiencing.
 This belief has led many to tell patients without any clear, traditional form of pathology to “learn to live with it” or “its all in your head”.
 This policy of nonintervention has not minimized the disability of neck or back pain and, in fact, perpetuates the very problems they desire to avoid.
 With a history of treatment drugs which have proven fatal and the high incidence of spinal surgeries performed for degenerative disc disease, it would seem unreasonable to suggest that chiropractic care, which has addressed this condition for many years, is not appropriate.
 Although new biological and genetic research is promising in this area, it is still many years in the future as of this writing.
 Mobilization, manipulation, massage, exercise, traction and posture modification are all reasonable therapies.
 Recently, TENS Unit Therapy has been shown to provide relief for degenerative disc disease.
-The major concern is for the neck is progression with myelopathy.
+The major concern is progression of the disease to myelopathy.

 One must use reasonable means to break the chronic pain cycle as much as possible.
 You should not be afraid to perform reasonable activities and be comfortable within your limitations.
 Keep in mind that no two cases are the same and small things you can do can make a difference – you are not doomed to a life of severe, debilitating pain.